chrischenhub/OnlySportsLM/README.md

 ## Citation

-If you use the OnlySports Benchmark in your research, please cite our [paper](https://arxiv.org/abs/2409.00286).
+If you use OnlySports Collection in your research, please cite our [paper](https://arxiv.org/abs/2409.00286).

 ## License